ZhongkuiMa/ZhongkuiMa.github.io/_sources/about.rst

 about neural network verification is accepted by `POPL'24 <https://popl24.sigplan.org/room/POPL-2024-venue-kelvin-lecture>`_.
 *This is real a great honor for me because you know it is hard.*
-This shows a critical idea of how to **construct the convex hull of a function**.
+This shows a critical idea of how to construct the **function hull**.
 This work make an effort on the theoretical proof of the convex hull of a function in `computational geometry <https://en.wikipedia.org/wiki/Computational_geometry>`_.
-Our implementation is based on the functions provided by `pycddlib <https://pycddlib.readthedocs.io/>`_ (`double description algorithm <https://link.springer.com/chapter/10.1007/3-540-61576-8_77>`_) and thanks to the great work of the authors of pycddlib.
+Our implementation is based on the functions provided by `pycddlib <https://pycddlib.readthedocs.io/>`_ (`double description algorithm <https://link.springer.com/chapter/10.1007/3-540-61576-8_77>`_) (many thanks to the authors of pycddlib).

 This is my second year of PhD study.
 I have began to develop our verification tool for some time, which is mainly implemented